Dead Rabbits

-The Dead Rabbits was the name of an Irish American criminal street gang active in Lower Manhattan in the 1830s to 1850s.
+The Dead Rabbits were an Irish American criminal street gang active in Lower Manhattan in the 1830s to 1850s.
 The Dead Rabbits were so named after a dead rabbit was thrown into the center of the room during a gang meeting, prompting some members to treat this as an omen, withdraw, and form an independent gang.
 Their battle symbol was a dead rabbit on a pike.
 They often clashed with Nativist political groups who viewed Irish Catholics as a threatening and criminal subculture.
 The Dead Rabbits were given the nicknames of "Mulberry Boys" and the "Mulberry Street Boys" by the New York City Police Department because they were known to have operated along Mulberry Street in the Five Points.

+Tyler Anbinder, an American historian, claims that the Dead Rabbits did not exist as a gang and were actually misidentified members of the Roach Guards.